logicguy1/The-Cookbook/Pina_Colada/README.md

 6. Pour into drinking glass and decorate it with pineapple pieces

 ## Conclusion
+A fairly easy drink to make and it's very nice on a summer day for those who like the combination of dairy and pineapple

+## Discussion
-I personally don't have a mixxer glass and use Coconut syrup, a very nice drink for summer.
+I myself don't have a mixxer glass, so i just put crushed ice or ice cubes into a normal glass, pour the ingredients over and mix with a straw.

-### Descussion